CS555 Computer Communications and Networking

 - 10% Assignments and class participation

 - 25% Midterm exam

 No credit if your project does not compile.
-Projects are due at the start of class, not during class.
-Late assignments/projects lose 10% credit per day and will not be accepted
+Late assignments/projects lose 20% credit and will not be accepted

 3 days after the due date.

 Missed/make-up exams must be arranged with the instructor BEFORE the exam

 Please note that, while class attendence is not required, it is strongly encouraged.
 During class the use of laptops and other electronic devices is not permitted.
 Each class session will have a break approximately halfway through the lecture.